This post may contain affiliate links. See our disclosure policy.

 More Snack-worthy Recipes

 If you love snacking on this kettle corn, try some of our other salty, sweet, crunchy snacks!
 These sweet and savory recipes are so fun and delicious too.
 Bowls of snacking food are the perfect way to gather friends and family together as well as enjoy a special treat together!

-How to Make Kettle Corn
+How to Make Homemade Kettle Corn

-How to Make Kettle Corn
+Homemade Kettle Corn

 - 1 large pot with glass lid